theMHD-120/MicroLab-Spring2025/README.md

   - One Arduino as the transmitter and another Arduino as the receiver (and vice versa)
   - Serial.h: The main serial interface for communication between Arduino and our systems
   - SoftwareSerial.h: The virtual serial interface for communication between two Arduino boards
+  - Note: To connect two Arduino boards, they must have a common ground

 <br />